xh-liu/HydraPlus-Net/README.md

 [Download the dataset here!](https://drive.google.com/drive/folders/0B5_Ra3JsEOyOUlhKM0VPZ1ZWR2M?usp=sharing)

+## Contact Information

+If you have any problems or questions, please feel free contact the authors.

+Xihui Liu, xihui.liu.me@gmail.com or xihui-liu@link.cuhk.edu.hk

 ## Reference and Acknowledgements

 If you use our dataset or code, please cite the following paper: